Lachlan-Zou/comp2000_2025/README.md

 *However*, please be aware that any repository containing your assignment code **must** be made private.
 Any repository with assignment code that is public available, or found to be shared with other students, will be considered a violation of the academic integrity policy.

-For the first assignment of COMP2000, I decided that my added functionality would be the ability to move the actors across the stage
+For the first assignment of COMP2000, I decided that my added functionality would be the ability to add new actors along the stage where ever the user decides to click on.

+People could also change the actor placed based on the